mugayoshi/blog-posts/medium/BatteryChargeThresholdSetupGuide(Lenovo).md

 - Modern batteries have built-in protection, but software limits provide additional benefit
 - Some manufacturers (like ASUS) have their own specific tools and methods
 - Always test the method that works for your specific system and hardware configuration.
-- After I set this up, I've experienced a sudden crash several times when I unplugged USB-C cable from my Lenovo laptop.
+- After I set this up, I've experienced a sudden crash several times when I unplugged the USB-C cable from my Lenovo laptop.
 It might have something to do with this configuration.

+Thank you for reading this article!!